Dr Liz Bahs

 ResearchResearch interests

-Other active research areas include:
+Other active research and creative areas include:

 - Multi-narrative in all forms of media, in particular series, serials, sequences, poly-vocal prose and poetry